damla-ucar7/DSA210_Fall_2024_Term_Project/README.md

   After extracting the related raw data and putting it into a proper form, I will match the dates with the transaction history.
 I will visualize the data using the methods I learned in the lecture like EDA and use a proper chart system to combine all the data.
 After visualization, I will calculate averages, frequency and correlations using correlation coefficients.
 Based on my findings on data I will evaluate my hypothesis and write my conclusion.

-  **My intended timeline for the steps I wrote:**
+  **My outline for the steps I wrote:**
   - **Step1** - Gather all the raw data from Akbank.
-Form an excel sheet including midterms, finals and deadlines. - Week1
+Form an excel sheet including midterms, finals and deadlines.
   - **Step2** - Extract the related data from Akbank.
-Put all the data in a form and match the dates, so that I can work on it. -Week2
+Put all the data in a form and match the dates, so that I can work on it.
-  - **Step3** - Visualize the data using EDA, charts and python. -Week3
+  - **Step3** - Visualize the data using EDA, charts and python.
-  - **Step4** - Calculate related statistics and test hypothesis. -Week4
+  - **Step4** - Calculate related statistics and test hypothesis.
-  - **Step5** - Finalize the report. -Week4
+  - **Step5** - Finalize the report.
+  -
+## Process
+  To gather and prepare the data, I first downloaded the related transaction files.
+Then I used OCR (Optical Character Recognition) to extract transaction details from my Akbank PDF files.
+Also, I used some keywords to filter the data and categorize the coffee shops.
+I then organized the extracted data into a txt file by filtering out some unrelated columns, aligning it with dates.
+Later, I created an excel file for the academic calender data and I converted it into a txt file.
+Using this structured dataset, I visualized the data through a stacked bar chart to represent coffee shop spending patterns alongside academic deadlines, date by date.
+After visualizing, I applied statistical techniques such as linear regression, chi-square tests, and correlation analysis to explore and quantify the relationship between my spending habits and academic activity.
+This combination of data extraction, visualization, and statistical analysis helped me gain deeper insights into my behavior.

 ## Conclusion:
   In this project, I analyzed the relationship between my coffee shop spending and academic deadlines.
 The results showed mixed findings.
 The chi-square test suggested a weak but significant link (Chi-Square Statistic: 6.41, p-value: 0.0406), but the linear regression (R-squared: 0.00) and correlation coefficients (Pearson: -0.03, Spearman: -0.09) indicated almost no direct connection.
 Logistic regression provided moderate accuracy (weighted F1-score: 0.62), hinting that other factors might also play a role in my spending habits.
 Overall, while deadlines might have some influence, the relationship isn’t as strong as I expected.
 Moving forward, I plan to explore additional factors to better understand and manage my behavior.